Not A Matter of "If" but "When". Be Prepared For A Web Attack. We'll Teach You How.

 A properly configured system is required to fully participate in this course.
 If you do not carefully read and follow these instructions, you will likely leave the class unsatisfied because you will not be able to participate in hands-on exercises that are essential to this course.
 Therefore, we strongly urge you to arrive with a system meeting all the requirements specified for the course.

-It is critical that you back-up your system before class and it is also strongly advised that you do not bring a system storing any sensitive data.
+It is imperative that you back-up your system before class and it is also strongly advised that you do not bring a system storing any sensitive data.

 System Hardware Requirements